jimjibone/naggie.github.com/ideas.md

 xml sitemap
 pack all JS
-litter profile with logos from products, uni, companies, used and created print media support (CV ETC, header, title, no decor) then use to make CV if hostname does not equal cb, whone home to less.css make file for CSS and JS with disclaimer
+litter profile with logos from products, uni, companies, used and created closure compiler for js:https://github.com/jareiko/TriggerRallyOE/blob/master/compile-closure.sh print media support (CV ETC, header, title, no decor) then use to make CV if hostname does not equal cb, phone home to less.css make file for CSS and JS with disclaimer